 The applicant must meet the University admission requirements and have an undergraduate degree from an accredited institution.
-Applicants must submit GRE scores, three letters of recommendation, a statement of career goals and research interests, and note up to five faculty (rank-ordered) which they would be interested in having as their faculty advisor(s).
+Applicants must submit Advanced GRE scores in the field of undergraduate degree, three letters of recommendation, a statement of career goals and research interests, and note up to five faculty (rank-ordered) which they would be interested in having as their faculty advisor(s).
 Applicants are encouraged to contact their prospective Ph.D. advisors prior to submitting their formal applications.
 International students should contact The University of Akron Graduate School for specific admission requirements.
 Applications will be ranked according to:

-- Strong academic background as evidenced by grade point average of at least 3.0 - GRE scores (general GRE score at the 50th percentile or above) - Strong letters of recommendation - \bullet Willingness of one or more potential advisors to take student on as an advisee
+- Strong academic background as evidenced by grade point average of at least 3.0 - Advanced GRE scores (general GRE score at the 50th percentile or above) - Strong letters of recommendation - Willingness of one or more potential advisors to take student on as an advisee